chrisjamiecarter/budget/README.md

 **IMPORTANT!**

-The InitialCreate database migration has been created.
+The `InitialCreate` database migration has been created.

-The web application will migrate and created the database if required.
+On start-up of the **Web** application, any required database creation/migrations will be performed.

 ### Prerequisites

-- .NET 8 SDK.
+- .NET 9 SDK.
-- A code editor like Visual Studio or Visual Studio Code.
+- An IDE (code editor) like Visual Studio or Visual Studio Code.
 - SQL Server.
-- SQL Server Management Studio (optional).
+- A database management tool (optional).

 ### Installation